 And it cost me dearly.
 We lost two baby goats and were within a hair of losing our nanny.

-But I learned from that failure, and as I type this, I have 3 healthy goat kids laying around outside with their mothers.
+I learned from that failure, and as I type this, I have three healthy goat kids laying around outside with their mothers.

 10. Don’t be Lazy and Don’t Forget to Plan